Star-shaped acceptability indexes: Illustration

 For magnitude, both $\alpha_{VaR}$ and GLR present the larger values, with a mean lightly above the unity.
 This result can be explained in the case of VaR because daily log returns have central tendency measures close to zero.
 Thus, since the median occurs with significance level $p=0.5$, linked to acceptability level $x=1$, one expects this pattern for VaR-based acceptability indexes.
 Similar reasoning explains the values for GLR since it represents a ratio of positive and negative parts expectations.
 The deviation from unity follows the typically negative skewness of daily financial returns.

-The remaining performance measures have a value close to zero because the numerator in the ratios that define them are based either on mean or median, which is very close to zero.
-At the same time, the denominator assumes values much larger, linked to the tails, such as extreme quantiles or ES. $\alpha_{ES}$ also exhibits this magnitude despite not being a ratio because the larger value $ES^p(X)$ may assume $-E[X]$, which is already very close to zero.
-In fact, except for $\alpha_{VaR}$ and GLR, the acceptability indexes have assumed a value of zero for at least some stocks in the sample, as indicated by the minimum statistic.
+The remaining performance measures have a value close to zero because the numerators in the ratios that define them are based either on mean or median, which is very close to zero.
+At the same time, the denominator assumes values that are much larger and linked to the tails, such as extreme quantiles or ES. $\alpha_{ES}$ also exhibits this magnitude despite not being a ratio because the larger value $ES^p(X)$ may assume $-E[X]$, which is already very close to zero.
+In fact, except for $\alpha_{VaR}$ and GLR, the acceptability indexes have assumed a zero value for at least some stocks in the sample, as indicated by the minimum statistic.

 The standard deviations follow the same pattern, with larger values for $\alpha_{VaR}$ and GLR, naturally explained by their also larger magnitudes.
 Moreover, in a general way, we report a predominance of positive values for skewness and negative values for kurtosis of the acceptability indexes.
 This pattern indicates a concentration of values around the global mean with more probability of occurrence above the mean.